West tiptoes into Syrian war hoping to boost more secular rebels

 "The problem is that no one can really agree what should be done, because there are no easy options."

-Ultimately, few believe that medical supplies, radios, body armor or even armored, four-wheel drive vehicles will significantly tilt the war against Assad.
+Ultimately, few believe that medical supplies, radios, body armour or even armoured, four-wheel drive vehicles will significantly tilt the war against Assad.
 Nor have the arms supplied by Gulf countries produced a breakthrough.

 European security officials have played down those reports.
 But, as well as groaning under the strain of 300,000 Syrian refugees, Jordan can see Islamist militancy rising on its doorstep and is more worried than Saudi Arabia or Qatar.

-Late last year, the United States listed Jabhat al-Nusra, one of the most successful Islamist rebel groups fighting in Syria, as a banned terrorist organization.
+Late last year, the United States listed Jabhat al-Nusra, one of the most successful Islamist rebel groups fighting in Syria, as a banned terrorist organisation.

 ANTI-AIRCRAFT MISSILES